paulfioravanti/paulfioravanti.github.io/_posts/2019-04-28-chording-qwerty-with-qmk-combos.md

 are certainly not limited to just two keys.
-To demonstrate this, let's create a combo that mimics the chord needed to output a full stop (`.`) on a [stenotype keyboard][steno machine keymap] (yes, I know this is not particularly useful on this layout, but play along just for this example).
+To demonstrate this, let's create a combo that mimics the chord needed to output a full stop (`.`) on a [stenotype keyboard][steno machine keymap] (yes, I know this is not particularly practical on this layout, but play along just for this example).

 The chord for a full stop in steno is `TP-LT`, meaning that the "T" and "P" keys on the left half of the keyboard, and the "L" and "T" keys on the right half of